-Today I made a cake with quilled fondant accents.
-It’s a technique that I’ve been wanting to try out for a while…and one that I’ve received a few tutorial requests on.
+This is a cake decorating technique that I’ve been wanting to try out for a while…and one that I’ve received a few tutorial requests on.

 Quilling (with paper) is an artform that goes waaay back to the Renaissance….when French & Italian nuns and monks used quilling to decorate book covers and religious items.
 Fascinating!
 I found this on my trusted source of information, Wikipedia :0) — If you would like to read more on the history of quilling, click here!

-So, quilling with fondant and gum paste, at least this version, is probably a lot less complicated.
+Quilling with fondant and gum paste, at least the version that I’m going to demonstrate today, is a lot less complicated than paper quilling.
 You won’t need any quilling tools….just some nice, thin strips of fondant or gum paste.

 I used fondant for mine, but I did knead in some CMC powder (or tylose) to give it a more elastic consistency.
 This makes it easier for me to handle…plus, it dries more quickly than straight fondant.